 portuguese canned fish the only guide with tsa rules

-When filling out your CBP declaration form on the flight home, check “Yes” for food items every single time.
-The good news is that pure tinned seafood like fish, octopus, and squid is largely unregulated by the USDA’s Animal and Plant Health Inspection Service (APHIS).
-You are not going to have your sardines seized for being sardines.
-The critical exception is breaded seafood that contains milk or eggs in the breading, which falls under APHIS regulation.
-Keep the original packaging and your store receipts to prove Portuguese origin and confirm the contents are pure fish.
-The general personal-use allowance is 50 pounds (22.7 kg) of food items, which translates to a massive amount of tins.
+The critical exception is breaded seafood containing milk or eggs in the breading, which falls under APHIS regulation.
+Keep original packaging and your store receipts to prove Portuguese origin and confirm the contents are pure fish.
+The general personal-use food allowance is 50 pounds (22.7 kg), which is a far larger quantity of tins than anyone can realistically carry.

 Pro Tip: Never lie on the CBP declaration form.
 The penalty for smuggling undeclared agricultural goods far outweighs the value of any tin of fish.
 Declare everything, carry your receipts, and you will walk through without issue.